Wildfire Emergency Response Fund - Eastern Washington

 “This emergency fund provides an opportunity for neighbors to help neighbors and provide resources that will be needed now and in the future as our communities recover from the impacts of these devastating fires,” said Innovia Foundation CEO Shelly O’Quinn.

-As in previous wildfire response efforts, Innovia will work closely with community partners to get funding to where it is most needed as quickly as possible.
+As in previous wildfire response efforts, Innovia works closely with community partners to get funding to where it is most needed as quickly as possible.

 As a region, we have a history of coming together to take care of each other.
 We invite generous individuals to join us in supporting recovery efforts by donating to the relief fund.”